US Civics Guide and Education

 Senate

-Each department, or branch is equal to the other and they act as a “check” on the other branch's powers, and have rules to keep their own branch in check and balanced.
+Each department, or branch is equal to the other and they act as a “check” on the other branch's powers and have rules to keep their own branch in check and balanced.

 “Checks and balances”

-ensures that no one branch of government -
+ensure that no one branch of government

-or all three combine power -
+or all three- combine power

 and become tyrannical